Treating the symptoms of atlantoaxial instability

 Atlantoaxial instability is the abnormal, excessive movement of the joint between the atlas (C1) and axis (C2).
 This junction is a unique junction in the cervical spine as the C1 and C2 are not shaped like cervical vertebrae.
 They are more flattened so as to serve as a platform to hold the head up.
-The bundle of ligaments that support this joint are strong bands that provide strength and stability while allowing the flexibility of head movement and to allow unimpeded access (prevention of herniation or “pinch”) of blood vessels that travel through them to the brain.
+The bundle of ligaments that support this joint are strong bands that provide strength and stability while allowing the flexibility of head movement and to allow unimpeded access (prevention of herniation or “pinch”) of blood vessels, nerves that travel through them to the brain and the spinal cord itself.

 Understanding how the Atlas and its ligaments support your head and how damage to those ligaments causes the symptoms of neck pain, limited head and neck motion, and possibly sensory issues.

 A little bit of pretending helps us understand the role of cervical ligaments in Atlantoaxial instability and how the weight of the world can damage our neck.